Area-53-Robotics/53D-High-Stakes-Notebook/entries/pre-season/identify-pre-reveal-reflection.typ

 #to-do(
   date: datetime(year: 2024, month: 4, day: 20),
   (
-    (true, "Reflect on the High Stakes season and identify what we can improve on.
-(Everyone)"), )
+    (true, "Reflect on the High Stakes season and identify what we can improve on.", ("Everyone",)), )
 )